 This category basically means, "If we do something well, we get rewarded."
 To be defined as effective, the consequence must increase the frequency of the desired direction.
 Positive reinforcement can be very effective in increasing both required behaviors (complying and reporting) and voluntary behaviors (suggesting and involvement).
 Ultimately, positive reinforcement can be very effective in producing a world-class success-driven safety culture.
 Here's why:

 Positive reinforcement motivates employees to perform to receive a perceived positive consequence.
 If you are asking employees to just comply with safety rules, either positive or negative reinforcement may work.
 But, if you are promoting achievement beyond compliance, positive reinforcement is the only strategy that's going to work.
 Why does positive reinforcement work so well?
 It's success-based, not fear-based.

-Some examples of safety-related behaviors and the resulting positive recognition include:
+Some examples of safety-related behaviors and the resulting positive consequences include:

 Each example above represents an excellent opportunity for supervisors to demonstrate win-win management and leadership.

 As with positive reinforcement, the purpose of negative reinforcement is to increase desired behaviors.
-The strategy is to motivate by withholding consequences perceived to be negative.
+Unfortunately, the not-so-effective strategy is to motivate compliance by withholding negative consequences.
 Employees will comply with mandatory rules, but not much more.
 However, if the supervisor would like to increase discretionary behaviors (making suggestions, involvement in safety), negative reinforcement is not going to be an effective strategy.

 The best example of the use of negative reinforcement in the context of safety is the OSHA inspection process.
 OSHA is mandated to enforce compliance with their safety standards and uses negative reinforcement as a motivation.
 If, during an inspection, employers meet compliance standards, OSHA does not issue citations and penalties.
 In other words, OSHA withholds punishment.
-Consequently, employers primarily do safety to achieve compliance, but it's much harder to get them interested in safety excellence.
+Consequently, employers primarily do safety to achieve compliance, but they are not as interested in going beyond compliance to achieve safety excellence.

-The purpose of this motivation strategy is to decrease undesired behaviors by administering negative consequences.
+The purpose of this motivation strategy is to decrease undesired behaviors through the use of negative consequences.

-If the punishment does not decrease undesired behaviors, it is not effective punishment.
+If the punishment fails to decrease undesired behaviors, it is not effective punishment.
 While some employees might "repent" after a verbal warning, others may not change their behavior until they receive a suspension from work.
 To be effective, punishment must be perceived by the receiver as significant.